tekktrik/build-mpy/README.rst

-zip-directory           The directory to add to the ZIP file                                  "." (top folder)     Becomes the basis for filepaths in ``zip-manifest-file`` zip-manifest-file       A file with a list of files to add to the ZIP file or exclude from it ""                   If none is given, all files in ``zip-directory`` are used zip-manifest-type       Whether the files in the manifest file should be included or excluded "include"            N/A
+zip-directory           The directory to add to the ZIP file                                  "." (top folder)     Becomes the basis for filepaths in ``zip-manifest-file`` zip-manifest-file       A file with a list of files to add to the ZIP file or exclude from it ""                   If none is given, all files in ``zip-directory`` are used zip-manifest-type       Whether the files in the manifest file should be included or excluded "include"            N/A compiler-directory      The directory where the CircuitPython compiler will be downloaded     "circuitpy-compiler" N/A
 ======================= ===================================================================== ==================== =====================================================================

 Examples